Equal Pay for Similar Work: Introduction

 The empirical literature investigating equal-labor-rights legislation primarily considers US policies in the 1960s and 1970s.
-As with the theoretical literature we detail above, this empirical literature draws mixed conclusions about whether such legislation improves the employment rate or wages of protected classes of workers (see \cite{bailey,AB1999,BK1992,DH1991,NeumarkStock2006,HDG2020} for detailed discussions).\footnote{The findings of \cite{bailey} suggest that the conclusions from this literature may be sensitive to the econometric methods used.} Our paper adds to the equal-labor-rights literature in several ways.
-First, we solely observe the impact of an equal pay law.
-One difficulty in much of the literature is assessing the impacts of individual policies, as many related labor policies are often enacted in quick succession.\footnote{The Equal Pay Act of 1963 requires equal pay for men and women for equal work, while Title VII of the Civil Rights Act of 1964 prohibits discrimination in hiring, layoffs, and promotions.
+As with the theoretical literature we detail above, this empirical literature draws mixed conclusions about whether such legislation improves the employment rate or wages of protected classes of workers (see \cite{bailey,AB1999,BK1992,DH1991,NeumarkStock2006,HDG2020} for detailed discussions).\footnote{The findings of \cite{bailey} suggest that the conclusions from this literature may be sensitive to the econometric methods used.} One difficulty in much of the literature is assessing the impacts of individual policies, as many related labor policies were enacted in quick succession.\footnote{The Equal Pay Act of 1963 requires equal pay for men and women for equal work, while Title VII of the Civil Rights Act of 1964 prohibits discrimination in hiring, layoffs, and promotions.
 There were also other federal equal pay policies---Executive order 11246 in 1965 banning discrimination in hiring by federal contractors against minority candidates, and an extension to include women in 1967; the Equal Employment Opportunity Act in 1972 to increase enforcement; and many individual state policies.} \cite{DH1991} argue that it is difficult to attribute observed effects to any one of the contemporaneous policies, as there may be complementarities between them.
 Our empirical setting of Chile is notable as no existing equal pay laws were on the books at the time EPSW was enacted in 2009, and no significant related policies were enacted in quick succession.